viblo/pymunk/docs/src/showcase.rst

 Pymunk has been used or referenced in a number of scientific papers

+* Suh, H. J., and Russ Tedrake.
+  "The Surprising Effectiveness of Linear Models for Visual Foresight in Object Pile Manipulation." arXiv preprint arXiv:2002.09093 (2020).

 * Vos, Bastiaan.
   "The Sailing Tug: A feasibility study on the application of Wind-Assisted towing of the Thialf."
   (2019).

 * Wong, Eric C.